-1 September 2023 You can access all the information required and apply for a primary school place online via Sefton's Citizen Portal from this date. www.sefton.gov.uk/startingschool 15 January 2024 National closing date for receipt of primary applications.
+1 September 2024 You can access all the required information and apply for a primary school place online via Sefton's Citizen Portal from this date. www.sefton.gov.uk/startingschool 15 January 2025 National closing date for receipt of primary applications.
 Parents must ensure an application has been submitted by this date.
-23 February 2024 Deadline for receipt of changes to existing applications including confirmed house moves and changes of preference for inclusion on 16 April national offer day. (see page 13 for information about moving to a new home) 16 April 2024 National offer day Parents/carers who applied online can log into the Citizen Portal to view their school place offer.
-Where applicable, emails are also sent to applicants with a school place offer.
-For applicants who did not apply via the Citizen Portal, an offer letter will be posted by Sefton Local Authority on this day.
-From 17 April 2024 Processing begins of any late applications and late changes of preference received on or after 24 February 2024 (in date order of receipt).
-14 May 2024 Deadline for receipt of appeals to be submitted for offers made on national offer day.
-Summer Term 2024 Independent appeal hearings take place.
-All appeals received by 14 May will be heard no later than 16 July.
+21 February 2025 FINAL DATE for receipt of changes to existing applications including confirmed house moves and changes of preference for inclusion on 16 April national offer day.
+No changes can be made to existing applications after this date.
+See page 13 for information about moving to a new home.
+16 April 2025 National offer day Parents/carers who applied online can log into the Citizen Portal to view their school place offer.
+Where applicable, emails containing a school place offer are also sent to applicants.
+For applicants who did not apply via the Citizen Portal, an offer letter will be posted by Sefton local authority on this day.
+From 17 April 2025 Processing begins of any late applications and late changes of preference received on or after 22 February 2025 (in date order of receipt).
+20 May 2025 Deadline for receipt of appeals to be submitted for offers made on national offer day.
+Summer Term 2025 Independent appeal hearings take place.
+All appeals received by 20 May will be heard no later than 22 July.

 NOTE: If you do not live in Sefton you must apply for a school place through your home local authority even if you wish to name a school within Sefton as a preference.
-See page 14 of this guide for further information.
+See page 15 of this guide for further information.